The Meat Smoking

 Dredge the sides in the mixture and rub it into the flesh lightly.
 Pack

-the sides into a tub with as much curing mixture as will cling to them. cover
+the sides into a tub with as much curing mixture as will cling to them.

 loosely and apply weight.
 Leave fish for 8 to 12 hours then remove and

 scrub and rinse to remove excess salting mixture.
-Fix sides on a hanger and
+Fix sides on a hanger

 allow to dry in front of a fan for 4 to 6 hours.
-Hang in smoker and smoke for 8
+Hang in smoker and smoke

 hours at not more than 100F.
 Continue to smoke for 24 to 48 hours at 70F.